UB-Mannheim/malibu/INSTALL.md

 (e.g. <code>cp /usr/lib/php5/20090626/yaz.so /usr/lib/php5/20100525/yaz.so</code> in our case).

 ### For Debian 8 (Apache 2.4)
 You need the php library <a href="http://php.net/manual/en/book.yaz.php">yaz</a> on the server.
-For Debian 8 (Apache 2.4):

 * <code>apt-get install yaz libyaz4-dev php5-dev php-pear</code> (maybe you have already some packages)
 * <code>pecl install yaz</code>